martinthomson/http2-client-certs/draft-bishop-httpbis-http2-additional-certs.md

 authentication request identifier, `Request-ID`.
 A peer that receives a `CERTIFICATE_REQUIRED` of any other length MUST treat this as a stream error of type `PROTOCOL_ERROR`.
 Frames with identical request identifiers refer to the same `CERTIFICATE_REQUEST`.

-A server MAY send multiple concurrent `CERTIFICATE_REQUIRED` frames on the same stream.
-If a server requires that a client provide multiple certificates before authorizing a single request, it MUST send a `CERTIFICATE_REQUIRED` frame with a different request identifier and a corresponding `CERTIFICATE_REQUEST` frame describing each required certificate.
-Clients MUST NOT send multiple `CERTIFICATE_REQUIRED` frames on the same server-initiated stream.
+A server MAY send multiple `CERTIFICATE_REQUIRED` frames on the same stream.
+If a server requires that a client provide multiple certificates before authorizing a single request, each required certificate MUST be indicated with a separate `CERTIFICATE_REQUIRED` frame, each of which MUST have a different request identifier (referencing different `CERTIFICATE_REQUEST` frames describing each required certificate).
+To reduce the risk of client confusion, servers SHOULD NOT have multiple outstanding `CERTIFICATE_REQUIRED` frames on the same stream at any given time.

+Clients MUST NOT send multiple `CERTIFICATE_REQUIRED` frames on the same stream.

 The `CERTIFICATE_REQUIRED` frame SHOULD NOT be sent to a peer which has not advertised support for HTTP-layer certificate authentication.